-All research at Flamingo Land is co-ordinated through CIRCLE (the Centre for the Integration of Research, Conservation and Learning), a collaboration with the University of York Environment Department.
+All research at Flamingo Land is co-ordinated through CIRCLE (the Collaboration for Integrated Research, Conservation and Learning), a collaboration with the University of York Environment Department.

 The aim of CIRCLE is to carry out ground-breaking research that will go to the conservation of wild animals and places.
 We aim to get the results out in an accessible, interesting and fun way.
 The Flamingo Land Research Plan outlines a commitment to scientific research in all areas of the park’s activities, including enclosure design, animal behaviour, welfare, conservation, education and environmental sustainability.